jmarvin90/isometric-game/README.md

 # isometric-game

-The purpose of the code in this repository is to demonstrate implementations for some of the logic necessary to implement a 2.5D (isometric) game world.
+The purpose of the code in this repository is to demonstrate implementations for some of the logic necessary to create a 2.5D (isometric) game world.

 Much of the logic is an elaboration on the patterns introduced in the [2D Game Engine with C++](https://pikuma.com/courses/cpp-2d-game-engine-development)